fedemaximovicz/cyclistic-case-study/readme.md

 ![number of trips startead on each station in the given coordinate interval](/images/n-stations-coord.png) The number of trips for each station were quite evenly distributed, so this approach was not possible.

-#### Deleting the rows with null values
+#### Deleting the rows with nulls or not
-Since there was no way to fill the missing values, to keep the data clean this rows containing both the start and end station data as null will be removed.
 To measure the impact the deletion of these records will have on the data, the first thing was to find the type of bikes containing this null values to see if this affects a specific type of bike.
 ```SQL
 SELECT
 	rideable_type,